WebAssembly/tool-conventions/Linking.md

 2. Immediate argument of the `i32.const` instruction (taking the address of a function).

 The immediate argument of all such instructions are stored as padded LEB128 such that they can be rewritten without altering the size of the code section.
-For each such instruction a `R_WEBASSEMBLY_FUNCTION_INDEX_LEB` or `R_WEBASSEMBLY_TABLE_INDEX_SLEB` `reloc` entry is generated pointing to the offset of the immediate within the code section.
+For each such instruction a `R_WASM_FUNCTION_INDEX_LEB` or `R_WASM_TABLE_INDEX_SLEB` `reloc` entry is generated pointing to the offset of the immediate within the code section.

 The same technique applies for all function calls whether the function is imported or defined locally.